1

 320864256 bytes (321 MB, 306 MiB) copied, 68,8281 s, 4,7 MB/s

-Method 2.
-Checking reading files on the disk using the Find and CP /DEV /NULL commands
+Method 2: Check that files on the disk are read using the FIND and CP /dev/null commands

-A good way, although quite slow, if there are many files.
+A good method, although quite slow if there are a lot of files.
 Team

 find /media/vladimir -type f -exec cp "{}" /dev/null \;

-for the CP command, the name of the current processed file is set up instead of brackets (see man find ):
+for the cp command, the name of the current file being processed is substituted for parentheses (see.man find):

-Y what you need a comma point at the end of the team?
+Why do you need a semicolon at the end of the command?

-That is, a semicolon limits the list of arguments of the FIND command.
+That is, a semicolon delimits the list of arguments to the find command.

-Without an oblique feature, an error about the missed argument is displayed
+Without a slash, an error about a missing argument is printed

 -exec cp "{}" /dev/null ;